 Can you please explain the day to day activity of a property developer?

-The day-to-day life of a property developer is never boring that’s for sure!
 We work across everything from acquisitions and feasibilities through to project vision, design, architecture, lifestyle attributes and branding to then tackling how we best sell the project before moving on to managing the actual construction of the project in question.

 On any given day I would talk to agents to look for new development sites, review all site opportunities to match vision and development criteria.

 I then perform feasibility studies if our vision and rough criteria for the site match with the site opportunity in question.
 We look at the location and think about what type of development (i.e. residential, commercial or hotel etc.) would suit the area and lifestyle of residents.

 Feasibility studies see me meeting with town planners, council, architects and real estate agents to further explore all opportunities and the potential development schemes which could be appropriate for the site.

 Once we are actively designing a project I meet with a range of consultants from architects, engineers, town planners and branding/creative agencies to help craft our vision from concept to completion.

 I’m also often attending sales and marketing meetings to talk about marketing and sales strategies – meeting real estate agents, marketeers, various sales channels to market and sell our development.

 What did you study and where?

 Bachelor & Master of Architecture in University of Melbourne